SeanJxie/raytracing-in-python/README.md

 Why's it written in Python and not in C++ as indended?
 Python is simple and readable.
 I wanted to focus on the raytracing more than the coding.

 There are several optimizations that have been made to combat the slowness of Python:
-- I recommend running the raytracer with [PyPy](https://www.pypy.org/) (which is a Python implementation that comes with a [JIT compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation), among other useful features).
+- I recommend running the raytracer with [PyPy](https://www.pypy.org/) (which is a Python implementation that uses a [JIT compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation)).

 - On top of PyPy, the renderer uses Python's `multiprocessing` package which allows the computational workload to be split over multiple processes.